corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 ### Auth Service

 Configuration entry `baseline` is obsolete and should be removed.
-Ensure you have your CENM baseline JAR file `accounts-baseline-cenm-1.5.jar` that contains the set of available permissions and predefined roles.
+Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-1.5.jar` that contains the set of available permissions and predefined roles.
 Copy this file to a directory called `plugins`, located inside the working directory.

 If existing passwords are not complex, add the configuration option to allow weaker passwords: